christopherchristensen/summaries/cnf/notes.md

+## Why do we need to load the OS on boot?

+- To load the data from the slower flash card into the RAM

+## HAL

+- hardware abstraction layer
+- a layer of programming that
+  - allows an operating system to interact with a hardware device
+  - at a general or abstract level
+  - rather than at a detailed hardware level

 ## Cisco Server Monitoring

-* haben eine monitoring layer
+* Cisco Server have a monitoring layer

-## Nicht vergessen auszuführen nach Konfiguration
+## Persisting Server Settings after Configuration

+* Run these two commands
   * `copy run config`
   * `startup config`
-* im RAM steht ganze Konfiguration
+* configuration is in RAM
-* beim ein und ausstecken geht Konfiguration im RAM (oder alles ) verloren
-* nach Konfiguration diese beiden Befehl ausführen
-* festlegen einer Konfiguration auf ein nicht-flüchtiges Speichermedium
+* when unpluggin or power cut all configurations in RAM are lost
+* running commands above save configuration in non-volatile memory

+## Tipp: Manual Backup of Server Configuration

+* Configuration is saved in a text file
+* Copy and paste text file to another computer (TADAA!)

-## Ablegen der Konfiguration
+## K9

-* Konfiguration wird im File abgespeichert
-* Kann man in ein Text-File ablegen im Falle des Verlusts
+- secure shell supported